derekgygax/derekgygax-portfolio/README.md

   npx prisma db pull // pull an already made database back into a schema in prisma npx prisma studio // shows the database in a webpage so you can pick it apart npx prisma generate  // MUST DO EVERY TIME YOU CHANGE THE DB

+  To update the database with Prisma
+  --update the schema manually
+  npx prisma format  // Formats the schema or something IF IN DEV npx prisma migrate dev --name {MIGRATION NAME YOU CHOOSE}    // to push schema to DEV Review it --chat gpt said we should
+  IF IN PRODUCTION
+  npx prisma migrate dev --create-only npx prisma migrate deploy

+  UPDATE THE CLIENT!
+  npx prisma generate

 ```

 ## Prerequisites